 - Sharp knife to prepare tomatoes for canning.
 I find a serrated knife works best.

 - Towel or heat proof surface to place the processed on while they cool and seal.
-Use a towel that you don’t mind loosing to any tomato stains.
+Use a towel that you don’t mind losing to tomato stains.

-- I use Fairchild’s Apple Cider Vinegar because it is the only one that I know of that is not diluted.
-It is 25% acidity.
+- I use Fairchild’s Apple Cider Vinegar because it has the highest acidity level I’ve found at 6% acidity, making it perfect for canning tomatoes.
 Use 2 teaspoons for Pint jars and 1 1/2 Tablespoons for quart jars.

-- For safety, you must use bottled lemon juice and not fresh squeezed because of the standardized acidity in the bottled juice.
-I use only organic juice.
+- For safety, you must use bottled lemon juice instead of fresh squeezed because bottled juice has standardized acidity.
 Place one tablespoon of bottled lemon juice in each pint jar and two tablespoons in each quart jar.

-- Alternatively, use 1/2 teaspoon citric acid powder per quart, and 1/4 teaspoon per pint.
-Becasue citric acid is usually made from corn, I use one that is GMO-free made by a reputable company.
-Citric acid does not taste as strong as lemon juice, it’s what more people prefer to us.
+- Alternatively, use 1/2 teaspoon citric acid powder per quart and 1/4 teaspoon per pint.
+Because citric acid is usually made from corn, I use one that is GMO-free and made by a reputable company.
+Citric acid does not taste as strong as lemon juice, so more people prefer it.

 - Water bath canning requires a pH of 4.6 or below for safe results.
-The acidity of tomatoes is borderline so adding acid ensures safety when you can tomatoes using water bath canning method.
+Tomatoes’ acidity is borderline, so adding acid ensures safety when canning tomatoes using this method.

-- Real Salt (optional) – I add salt to my tomatoes.
-Add 1 teaspoon per quart, 1/2 teaspoon per pint.
+- Real Salt (optional): I add salt to my tomatoes, 1 teaspoon per quart and 1/2 teaspoon per pint.

-Now that you’ve gathered all of your supplies, it’s time to start prepping the tomatoes.
+Now that you’ve gathered all of your supplies and decided on a method, it’s time to start prepping the tomatoes.

 - Wash your hands thoroughly.